Mathias3303/Misc/README.md

 Principes :
 * Git is the version control system
 * Github is where you store your code and collaborate with the others
-* GitHub Desktop helps you work with GutHub locally
+* GitHub Desktop helps you work with GitHub locally

 # Préparation
 * Créer un compte sur GitHub